transcend-io/cli/README.md

 ### tr-manual-enrichment-pull-identifiers

 This command pulls down the set of privacy requests that are currently pending manual enrichment.

-This is useful for the following workflow
+This is useful for the following workflow:

 1. Pull identifiers to CSV:
    `yarn tr-manual-enrichment-pull-identifiers --file=./enrichment-requests.csv`